mh0409/trpred/README.md

 # trp.red

 For use with Turing trp.red project.
-Code written in python, except for network creation which was done in R.
+Code written in python, except for network creation (incomplete / very slow) which was done in R.

 ## Document hierarchy
 * Note that the code below assumes a certain document hierarchy: